 If the case is denied, we evaluate the reason for the denial and determine the best way to proceed.
 That can include refiling or recommending that you wait longer to refile.

-No. Applying for a firearm rights restoration only restores firearm rights that you may have lost because of a conviction.
+No. A Florida firearm rights restoration only restores firearm rights that have been lost because of a conviction.
 Persons who have been convicted (adjudicated guilty) of a felony are not eligible to seal or expunge their criminal history under Florida law, regardless of whether their firearm rights have been restored.
 (Rule 5D of Executive Clemency of Florida, F.S.
 943.0585 and 943.059)

-When you restore your firearm rights, the restoration has no effect on the conviction itself.
-The conviction does not go away, nor is the conviction "sealed" or “expunged.”
+The firearm rights restoration has no effect on the conviction itself.
+The conviction can still be used against you for a future case and the conviction is not "sealed" or “expunged.”

 Restoring your firearm right(s) has no effect on restoration of your civil rights.
 To determine eligibility for restoration of your civil rights, please see the section on Civil Rights Restoration.